 Grace has been an enthusiastic writer for as long as she can remember.
 At 14 years old, she developed an interest in spoken word poetry, and it remains her one true love to this day.
 She is a self-proclaimed video game enthusiast, as well as a guitar player.
-Grace is a junior double majoring in RCAH and English with a creative writing concentration.
+Grace is a senior double majoring in RCAH and English with a creative writing concentration.

 Alexis Stark, Intern

 Alexis is a story teller and a social activist.
-Currently, she is in her second year majoring in RCAH and minoring in Women and Gender Studies.
+Currently, she is in her third year majoring in RCAH and minoring in Women and Gender Studies.
 She has developed a strong passion for RCAH and works as a technician in the RCAH Theatre, when she is not in the Poetry Center or class or serving her fraternity Phi Sigma Pi.
 Outside of school, she enjoys writing and editing essays and poetry, watching movies, playing the viola and enjoying all the opportunities the university has to offer.

 Arzelia Williams, Intern

 Arzelia is a Detroit native who found poetry at three years old.
 When asked what first drew her to poetry, she credits her great-grandmother, who read poems to her, as a major influence.
-She is a sophomore double majoring in Social Relations and Policy and Arts and Humanities.
+She is a junior double majoring in Social Relations and Policy and Arts and Humanities.
 She enjoys writing and performing poetry, reading nonfiction, and traveling.
-This is Arzelia’s first year with the Center for Poetry.
+This is Arzelia’s second year with the Center for Poetry.

 Allison Costello, Intern